 As you’d expect, you can also assign the buttons to whichever function you want, but unlike many gaming mice, there aren’t that many of them: the only extras are two buttons on the side which default to back and forwards in a web browser.

 We found the Kain a little too large to be really comfortable for long gaming sessions, but ergonomics are such a personal thing, and it may well be ideal for you.
 Roccat says the design is the result of two years of research and testing, and says it doesn’t “strictly position your hand into a specific grip style”.

 There are actually three models in the range.
 The 100 uses a lower-resolution sensor and will cost £44.99.
 As with the 120 you can pre-order the Kain 100 today and both models will be released in September.
-A wireless version - the 200 - will go on sale in November 2019 and cost £89.99.
+A wireless version - the 200 - went on sale in November at £89.99.